 - Ways you can help yourself

-People gamble for many reasons: the adrenaline rush, to win money, to socialise or to try and escape from worries or stress.
-However, for some people gambling can get out of control.
+People gamble for many reasons: the adrenaline rush to win money, socialise or escape from worries or stress.
+However, for some people, gambling can get out of control.
 If you find yourself betting more than you can afford to lose, borrowing money, or feeling stressed and anxious about gambling, you may have a problem.

 If you want to stop gambling, there is help available.
 You can get treatment, join support groups and try self-help tips.

 Problem gambling can affect your health and relationships and leave you in debt.
 It can also be called compulsive gambling or gambling addiction.

 You may have a gambling problem if you:

 - spend more money on gambling than you can afford